MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-an-external-table.md

 `.export` [`async`] `to` `table` *ExternalTableName* <br>
 [`with` `(`*PropertyName* `=` *PropertyValue*`,`...`)`] <| *Query*

-**Arguments**
+## Arguments

 * *ExternalTableName*: the name of the external table to export to.
 * *Query*: export query.

+## Properties

-* *Properties*: the following properties are supported as part of the export to external table command:
+The following properties are supported as part of the export to external table command:

 | Property | Type | Description| Default
 |---|---|---|---|